Definition/General

 Presentation:

--Presents as a palpable, ill-defined, subareolar mass
+Presents as a palpable, ill-defined, subareolar mass

--Nipple retraction can occur, mimicking carcinoma.
+Nipple retraction can occur, mimicking carcinoma.

-Symptoms: A painless or mildly tender breast lump is the most common symptom.
+A painless or mildly tender breast lump is the most common symptom.

-Risk Factors: Duct ectasia is the main risk factor.
+Duct ectasia is the main risk factor.

-Screening: Mammography can show a spiculated mass or architectural distortion.
+Mammography can show a spiculated mass or architectural distortion.

 Master Plasma Cell Mastitis Pathology with RxDx